cloudhal/365LauncherX/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the Mozilla Public License (MPL).

 ## Acknowledgments

-Special thanks to the developers of Microsoft 365 for their incredible suite of tools and services.

----

-Feel free to modify this to fit your project's details and repository structure.
-Let me know if you'd like additional sections or edits! 🚀
+None.